What to Buy in Japan: 100 Yen Shops and Beyond

 Lights

-If you need a bag, expect to pay a bag fee, which is minimal - around 5 cents.
+In many stores, especially Daiso, if you need a bag expect to pay a bag fee, which is minimal - around 5 cents.

 Items are not bagged for you.
-You must take your shopping basket or items over to a side table to keep the flow of people moving through the cashier lane.
+You must take your shopping basket or items over to a side table to keep the flow of people moving through the cashier lane, kind of like going to Aldi in America.

 Stores are often multi-level in Japan, so don't assume the floor level is the only part of the store.